Bill Kardash

 Kardash was defeated in the 1958 general election.
 His defeat was due in part to the pressures of the Cold War, as well as the abolition of proportional representation and multi-member districts.
-This caused him to contest a single-member election held under first-past-the-post voting.
+This caused him to contest a single-member election held under first-past-the-post voting: he contested Burrows and came second to Co-operative Commonwealth Federation candidate John Hawryluk (socialism as practised by the CCF and its successor, the New Democratic Party, was popularly considered more moderate).
 After his defeat, the LPP would never again elect a candidate to the legislature.

 In 1948, Kardash became general manager of the People's Co-operative Dairy, Fuel and Lumber Yards in 1948, retiring in 1982.
 He served as president of the board of directors for the co-operative until the business was sold to its employees in 1993.

-Kardash ran in Point Douglas in 1969 for the (renamed) Communist Party of Manitoba, but received only 421 votes (9.81%), coming in last in a four-candidate race.
+Kardash ran in the new Point Douglas constituency in 1969 for the (renamed) Communist Party of Manitoba, but received only 421 votes (9.81%), coming in last in a four-candidate race won by Donald Malinowski of the NDP.

 Kardash remained active in Winnipeg's Ukrainian community for the rest of his life.

+Bill's wife, Mary, was also a longtime communist activist and school trustee in Winnipeg.

 In 1995, he attended a public dedication ceremony at the Ontario legislature held to honour veterans of the Mackenzie–Papineau Battalion, of which he was one.

 After Kardash's death in 1997, the Manitoba legislature held a moment of silence in his honour.